denten-books/plain-text/3-format.md

 sometimes into semantic-carrying ideation: form, the indeterminate.

 ### 3.3 Document Object Model

+Tanselle's definitions help identify the two key components implicit in the concept of format as both process and structure that relate the medium of the work to its content:

+> `medium > process > structure > content`

+In the case of books, text appears to us as structure of a particular shape (pages and paragraphs) embedded into a medium (paper or pixel), in particular ways.
+The kind of close reading
+Now that has been established, I would like to suggest a third kind of fomalism.

 It is in this tripartite sense of matter, form, and idea that one can best understand the structure of modern "digital" documents.
 In the language of the